In my line of work, I talk to a lot of partnered people who

 A partner uses their hands or mouth to wake you up with sexual stimulation.

-A good Yes, No, Maybe list is just the beginning of building strong communication skills with partners.
-For more (and longer) lists, check out my resources page or subscribe to my email list below.
+The above Yes, No, Maybe list is just the beginning of building strong communication skills with partners.
+For four more (and longer!) lists, grab your free copy of Talking About Sex: A Sex-Positive Communication Workbook for Relationships and Life: